brightspot/react-examples/graphql-schema-versioning/README.md

 ## Step 4: Update the Schema / ViewModel

-Run the front-end application to confirm that the published **Movie** content renders (If it is already running, refresh the browser).
+Run the front-end application to confirm that the published **Movie** content renders (if it is already running, refresh the browser).

 Make the following changes to the **Movie** view model located at `graphql-schema-versioning/brightspot/src/brightspot/example/graphql_schema_versioning/MovieViewModel.ts` :